dmitryglhf/autodask/docs/autodask/tuner.md

 ## Notes

 - The `BeeColonyOptimizer` uses cross-validation to evaluate each solution, making it robust to overfitting.
-- A large number of rounds can take a very long time to process
+- A large number of rounds can take a very long time to process.